 In the midst of giving a talk at MunichJS on August 3rd, I collapsed in public and at work, since we were hosting the meetup.
 At one point I turned blue from lack of oxygen.
-Many people would want to forget, not me.
-I started writing this for myself, and in story form to piece together what happened.
+Many people would want to forget, but not me.
+I started writing this for myself and in story form to piece together what happened.
 I also wanted to sort the thoughts in my chaotic mind to learn from my mistakes.

 Along the way, I discovered some life-changing lessons.
 They’re probably not original.
 But they’re new to me and therefore worth sharing.